ktechmidas/wineUIPC/README.md

 ## Contributing

 1. Fork and create a feature branch (`feat/<name>` or `fix/<name>`).
-2. Run X-Plane with the updated plugin and attach relevant snippets from `python.txt`/`uipc_bridge.log` when opening a PR.
+2. Reproduce your change with X-Plane + APL2 running, then attach:
+   - `pyUIPC.log` (set `log_level=2` before testing for detailed offsets),
+   - screenshots or client behaviour notes if applicable.
-3. Keep Python changes formatted (PEP8-ish) and prefer small dedicated commits per feature.
+3. Keep Python changes formatted (PEP8-ish), include inline comments for non-obvious dataref mappings, and prefer small dedicated commits per feature.

 ---

-## License

-_TBD – insert MIT/BSD/GPL notice once we settle on the licensing model._

----

-For questions or debugging help drop the latest `python.txt` excerpt plus your APL2 symptom into an issue.
+For questions or debugging help drop the latest `pyUIPC.log` excerpt plus your APL2 symptom into an issue.
 Happy flying! ✈️